We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If you are having problems with the transmission in your Versa, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Because you have to start somewhere2008 Nissan Versa S 1.8L 4 Cyl.
+If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2008 Nissan Versa S 1.8L 4 Cyl.
 Sedan

 The burnt out tail light: classic reason for a cop to pull you over - change yours now2008 Nissan Versa S 1.8L 4 Cyl.
 Sedan

 Learn how to diagnose and fix minor oil leaks in your car2008 Nissan Versa S 1.8L 4 Cyl.
 Sedan

 There's no reason to check the washer fluid level without adding some - see how to do it here!2008 Nissan Versa S 1.8L 4 Cyl.
 Sedan